itenfay/DYFStore/README.md

 ### Receipt verification

-&emsp; `DYFStore` doesn't perform receipt verification by default, but provides reference implementations.
+`DYFStore` doesn't perform receipt verification by default, but provides reference implementations.
 You can implement your own custom verification or use the reference verifier provided by the library.

-&emsp; The reference verifier is outlined below.
+The reference verifier is outlined below.
 For more info, check out the [wiki](https://github.com/dgynfi/DYFStore/wiki/Receipt-verification).

 #### Reference verifier

-&emsp; You create and return a receipt verifier(`DYFStoreReceiptVerifier`) by using lazy loading.
+You create and return a receipt verifier(`DYFStoreReceiptVerifier`) by using lazy loading.

 ```
 lazy var receiptVerifier: DYFStoreReceiptVerifier = {